Thatikonda-Teja/react-weatherwidget/README.md

 Weather Widget App

-A simple and elegant React Weather Widget built with React, Material UI, TailwindCSS, and Lucide Icons.
+A simple and elegant React Weather Widget built with React, Material UI, TailwindCSS, and Lucide Icons ,React-Toastify.
 It fetches real-time weather data from the OpenWeatherMap API and displays essential details like temperature, humidity, wind speed, and visibility in a beautifully styled card.

 🚀 Features